weiserlab/ambuj/position.md

 ----
 ## Singapore
 Located in southeast asia, Singapore is both a financial and cultural hub.
 It offers a unique blend of east and west.
-Singapore is extremely safe, it has a high per capita income, and a very high quality of life.
+Singapore is extremely safe, it has a highest per capita income, and a very high quality of life.
 Furthermore, Singapore has progressive immigration policies, merit based multicultural society, and offers excellent access (direct flights) to major world centres.
 The salaries offered in Singapore are among the highest in the world (including in academia) with very low tax-rate.
 With a great startup ecosystem, most major corporations in the world have their centers located in the city as well.
 Thus, Singapore offers very rich career prospects to graduating students, and also prepares students for opportunities elsewhere in the world.

 ----